Abiotic Factor: Setting

-Abiotic Factor takes place in 1993 within a vast underground research facility run by Garrick Advanced Technology Enterprises (GATE).
+Abiotic Factor takes place in 1993 within the GATE Cascade Research Facility, a vast underground research facility run by Garrick Advanced Technology Enterprises (GATE).
 Built to contain and study anomalous objects and entities, the facility houses a wide array of researchers across laboratories, power reactors, residences, and manufacturing sectors.
 Following the invention and successful testing of the "Dark Lens" in 1988—which enabled both temporal and spatial travel—the facility shifted its focus to studying "perforations" and the flora and fauna of the so-called "Anteverses".
 These rifts allow instantaneous travel across Earth, to distant exoplanets, into the past or the future, and even to parallel universes.

 Several factions operate within or against GATE during the events of Abiotic Factor.
-The Gatekeepers, GATE's internal security force, were originally tasked with protecting researchers and containing anomalous entities.
-While most have turned against the GATE researchers, a splinter faction known as "The Unlost" emerged, convinced that resisting the flow of fate is meaningless and that humanity's role is predetermined.
+The Gatekeepers, a branch of GATE's internal security force, who were originally tasked with protecting researchers and containing anomalous entities.
+While most continue to obey orders from Keystone, the executives of GATE, a Gatekeeper squad known as "The Unlost" emerged, convinced that resisting the flow of fate is meaningless and that humanity's role is predetermined.
 "The Order" is a rival organization with origins in an ancient scholarly sect dedicated to the study and suppression of anomalous phenomena.
-By the late 20th century, it had transformed into a secretive paramilitary group, clashing with GATE and attempting to seize control of perforation technology for its own purposes.
-A recurring threat from the Anteverses is the Exor, an alien species designed to colonize universes on behalf of a higher intelligence known as the "Wayseeker".
+By the late 20th century, it had transformed into a secretive paramilitary group, clashing with GATE and attempting to shut down and seize control of perforation technology to safeguard it from humanity.
+A recurring threat from the Anteverses is the Exor, an alien species designed to colonise universes on behalf of an unknown higher intelligence which also created the "Wayseeker" to aid in this purpose.